janjangao/NetKeeper/README.md

 # NetKeeper
-Ping ip then restart net.
+Ping ip if fail then restart net.